seasketch/geoprocessing/website/docs/tutorials/clouddrive.md

 fi
 ```

-On every Ubuntu shell startup you will nowbe prompted for your root password.
-Once entered the drive mount will be performed.
+On every Ubuntu shell startup you will now be prompted for your root password.
+Close and reopen your Ubuntu shell.
+Once your password is entered the drive mount will be performed.

 Now verify your box files are accessible from Linux